 By contrast to the medieval glass is the superb east window, with wonderful Victorian glass by Ward & Hughes, installed in 1862.
 The glass depicts scenes from the life of Christ, while above are Biblical scenes from the Old Testament.

 The most fascinating historic feature is an ancient 12th-century chest.
 Most medieval parish chests are plain, but not so at Hindringham.
 The chest is beautifully carved, in the style of a Norman font, with blind arcades on the front and rosettes on the end panels.
 It is unlike any other medieval chest I have seen in any English parish church.
 It has been dated to 1175, which would make it one of the oldest oak chests in Britain.

 Beside the chest is a small framed quote from 'A History of Oak Furniture' by Fred Roe, R.I., which says '... it is probable that the earliest coffer remaining in England which is decorated with any carving is that in Hindringham Church, Norfolk'

 A local tradition says that the chest came from Binham Priory, a few miles to the north.

 I came to Hindringham to visit the beautiful moated Tudor manor of Hindringham Hall.
-When I was leaving the village heading north towards Binham I saw the tower iof St Martin's church ahead of me.
-On a whim I pulled over into a small parking area in front of the churchyard gates, and set out to explore.
+When I was leaving the village heading north towards Binham I saw the tower of St Martin's church ahead of me.
+On a whim, I pulled over into a small parking area in front of the churchyard gates and set out to explore.
 I was so glad I did.
 St Martin's is a lovely historic building, full of historic interest.
-The 12th century chest in particular is an amazing historic survival.
+The 12th-century chest, in particular, is an amazing historical survival.